Prasad Sawkar: Career

 The period between 1960 and 1972 is known for the revival of Sangeet natak (play) in the industry.
 Sawkar played a major role in this.
-He was instrumental by acting in "Panditrao Jagannath" and "Suvarnatula" which get wide popularity.
+He was instrumental by acting in "Panditrao Jagannath" and "Suvarnatula" which got wide popularity.
 He started getting recognized by popular singer cum actor on the stage with this.
 In the year 1967, he played the role of "Sadashiv" in the play Katyar kaljat ghusli and worked closely with Purushottam Darvhekar, Jitendra Abhisheki and Vasantrao Deshpande.
 The song Ghei chand makarand is known as a milestone in the musical plays.

-Swakar travelled to United States with his wife in 1972 and played small roles in his plays over there which also became very popular.
+He travelled to United States with his wife in 1972 and played small roles in his plays over there which also became very popular.

+Death

+Sawkar died on 17 June 2026, at the age of 97.